eswarakatyayani/Basic_Login_Pages/README.md

 Create Static file which contains imgages.jpg
 Create Templates file which contains .html pages
 Now install flask in local machine as follows:
-Go to cmd at Flask File and type as Foloows: python -m venv . dir
+Go to cmd at Flask File and type as Follows: python -m venv . dir
 .\Scripts\activate